Kenai Fjords National Park

 The rugged coastline and stunning fjords are home to a diverse array of plants and animals.
 Land mammals such as black and brown bears, lynx, mountain goats, moose, porcupines, wolverines, and marmots can be found in the area.
 The nutrient-rich glacial waters are home to abundant marine wildlife including orcas, humpback whales, gray whales, minke whales, fin whales, Dall’s porpoises, sea otters, Steller sea lions, and harbor seals.
 The park is also a welcome habitat for migratory and resident birds.
 Over 190 species have been found in the area, including puffins, cormorants, common murres, pigeon guillemots, kittiwakes, and eagles.

 Kenai Fjords National Park encompasses three main areas: Exit Glacier, Harding Icefield, and the coastline.
 Exit Glacier, a half-mile wide river of ice, is the easiest section of the park to access.
-The 700-square-mile Harding Icefield is one of only four remaining icefields in U.S. and is also the largest icefield entirely within U.S. borders.
+The 700-square-mile Harding Icefield is one of only a few remaining icefields in the U.S. and is also the largest icefield entirely within U.S. borders.
 The park’s rugged coastline includes beautiful tidewater glaciers and abundant marine wildlife.

 Kenai Fjords National Park was established as a national monument in 1978.
 It became a national park in 1980 to preserve the fjord and rainforest ecosystems, Harding Icefield, abundant wildlife, and historical and archeological remains.